 “Counterfeiters want to make fake money and have it look real, and police want to look at any particular bill and determine if it’s fake, ” he said.

 The two networks learn from each other to create new fakes that could pass as the real thing — like a convincing Picasso forgery.
-Or in this case, the system created a brand new version of a game.
+Or in this case, a brand new version of a game.

 Nvidia says that it’s the first time that GANs have mimicked a computer game engine.